mkdecisiondev/devdocs/aws/lambda-and-api-gateway/lambda-invoke/lambda-invoke.md

 ![alt text](images/1.png)

 When we test the function, we get the return we specified for after `lambda.invoke()` has wrapped up.
-However, to test whether `LambdaInvokeEvent` has run properly, we need to check its logs in AWS CloudWatch.
+However, to test whether `LambdaInvokeEvent` has run properly after being invoked, we need to check its logs in AWS CloudWatch.

 ![alt text](images/2.png)